FREE Shipping on orders over $899

 Properties and benefits of horsetail for health

-Properties and benefits of horsetail, for our health It has diuretic, astringent and regenerating properties.
-Horsetail is an excellent ally for health and aesthetics.
-Let's get to know some of its most interesting properties.
+Properties and benefits of horsetail for our health It has diuretic, astringent, and regenerative properties.
+Horsetail is an excellent ally for health and beauty.
+Let's learn about some of its most interesting properties.

-Horsetail is one of the wild species used since ancient times that offers us a large number of benefits.
-It is a powerful medicinal plant that grows in humid climates, however, considered a “weed” by farmers.
-In the following article you will be able to learn what it is for and what the properties of horsetail are.
+Horsetail is one of the wild species used since ancient times and offers numerous benefits.
+It's a powerful medicinal plant that grows in humid climates, but is considered a "weed" by farmers.
+In the following article, you'll learn what horsetail is used for and what its properties are.
 Don't miss it!

 How do you use horsetail?

-• Infusion: it is made like any tea, adding a tablespoon of horsetail for each cup of boiling water.
-It can be sweetened with honey because the taste is somewhat bitter.
+• Infusion: Make it like any tea, adding a tablespoon of horsetail to every cup of boiling water.
+You can sweeten it with honey because the taste is somewhat bitter.

 • In tincture: it is purchased in health food stores and used topically.

-• In baths: add the herb to cold water and let it pass for 13 hours before submerging your feet for half an hour.
+• In baths: add the herb to cold water and let it sit for 13 hours before immersing your feet for half an hour.

-• In capsules: the pills are available in health food stores.
+• In capsules: the pills are available in herbalists.

-• In creams and gels: They are used to combat cellulite.
-Apply once a day and massage until completely absorbed.
+• In creams and gels: Used to combat cellulite.
+Apply once a day and massage until fully absorbed.

 Properties of horsetail for internal use

 The benefits of this herb are numerous.
-Here we detail some of the most notable ones:
+Here are some of the most notable ones:

 • It is diuretic

 • It helps us eliminate water and increases urine production by up to 30%.
-It is used to lose weight and get rid of accumulated fat in the belly, for example.
-It is used in cases of:
+It helps us lose weight and get rid of belly fat, for example.
+It's used in cases of:

 • Fluid retention